3rd cycle – Doctoral Programme in Legal Studies

 Recognition of Foreign Education with a View to Access to Education in the Republic of Slovenia

 Applicants with foreign higher education are required to apply for recognition of their education and certificates before entry into postgraduate study programmes offered by the University of Ljubljana.
+The procedure starts with the application for study in Slovenia.
+Guidance through the application and the required evidence is available on the Ministry of Education, Science and Sport web-sites.

 PhD programmes at the University of Ljubljana do not require knowledge of Slovenian.
 There is an option to get the permission for writing the thesis in English language.